Frequently asked questions

 What safety measure have been put in place to guarantee visitors safety?

-Three points of vigilance are observed:
+Two points of vigilance are observed:

 At the entrance to the library

 A check at each entrance, including gates with metal detectors, is carried out, supplemented by bag checks.
-Before this control, an automatic terminal will allow you to withdraw a ticket which will open the gates of the library (ticket valid for 30 minutes to enter the library)

 Inside the library